-This summer we will feature weekly blog posts about the intertidal zone and share what we find in our surveys.
-This week, we’re diving into the creatures that call these tidal areas home and highlighting how our research helps inform us of the general biodiversity of this unique ecosystem.
-Our research also enables us to monitor and track emerging issues such as the effects of a major sea star epidemic.
+This summer we are featuring blog posts about the intertidal zone and what we’re finding during our surveys.
+This week, we’re diving into the creatures that call these tidal areas home and highlighting how our research is helping us better understand the biodiversity of this unique ecosystem.
+These surveys are also used to help us monitor and track emerging issues such as the after-effects of the major sea star wasting epidemic.

 When people think of the Oregon Coast, most imagine long stretches of sandy beach.
 But, in reality, nearly half of Oregon’s coastline is rocky.
 These rocky regions have diverse ecological communities.